 One thing is for sure: You will want to foster a good relationship with a skilled groomer upon becoming a poodle parent.
 You can groom them on your own, but most owners will find it preferable to have their pooch groomed professionally.

-Poodles are one of the longest-living breeds (particularly when considering the standard poodle, which lives for far longer than many other breeds of similar size).
-However, despite often living for 12 to 15 years, they are susceptible to a number of common health ailments.
+Purebred poodles are one of the longest-living breeds (particularly when considering the standard poodle, which lives for far longer than many other breeds of similar size).
+However, the poodle lifespan lasting 12 to 15 years, they are susceptible to a number of common health ailments.

 Some of the most common include: